 What counts as Community Service hours?

-To receive community service hours, students must perform work that is in conjunction with a community service agency/charitable organzation, student organization project that serves the community, or law school program or has been approved as a qualified service project by the HOPE Public Interest Resource Center.
+To receive community service hours, students must perform volunteer work that is in conjunction with a community service agency/charitable organzation, student organization project that serves the community, or law school program that serves outside groups.
+Internal law school activities, such as serving as an ambassador, do not qualfiy.

 Click on either of the logos above or click here.
 Although there is a minimum requirement for each Challenge, we encourage you to log all of your hours!

-Can a student log hours above and beyond those required for clinics, externships and lit skills?
+Can I log hours above and beyond those required for Clinics, Externships, Litigation Skills, and Fellowships?

-Yes, students can earn pro bono credit for any hours that exceed the requirements of a clinic, externship or lit skills placement.
+Yes, students can earn pro bono credit for any hours that exceed the requirements of a Clinic, Externship, Litigation Skills placement, or Fellowship.
 Just register and log your hours at the link provided.

 Other Public Interest Awards